AmericanRework/Pico-2x-BLDC/README.md

 Board requires your motor power DC source, and ~12vdc@ say 50mA.
 The board can either make 3.3v for the RP2040 pico, or you can provide external 3.3v.

-There's a very simple heartbeat signal in the code - if the amp doesn't get an instruction from serial it'll shut down.
+There's a very simple heartbeat signal in the code - if the amp doesn't get an instruction from serial it'll shut down, or delete that line to go forever!

 **Assembly/Setup:**